Neural Networks for cosmological model selection and feature importance using Cosmic Microwave Background data: Results and discussion

 \subsection{Deviations from general relativity: Hu-Sawicki model}

-In the context of MG, the NN performance in detecting $C_{\ell}^{TT}$ coming from $\Lambda$CDM or HS is 0.93 (see \autoref{tab:NN_performance}), compared to the cases of the other components $C_{\ell}^{TE}$ and $C_{\ell}^{EE}$, where the performance drops to 0.47 and 0.48.
+In the context of MG, the NN performance in detecting $C_{\ell}^{TT}$ coming from $\Lambda$CDM or HS is 100$\%$ and 77$\%$ respectively (see \autoref{fig:confusion_matrices}), compared to the cases of the other components $C_{\ell}^{TE}$ and $C_{\ell}^{EE}$, where the overall performance drops to 47$\%$ and 48$\%$.
 When studying the case in which we combined all the data, we concluded that the NN is mostly learning to differentiate between models mainly from the temperature angular power spectrum component.
 To understand this, we illustrate in \autoref{fig:FR0_Feat_Cls} the effect of $f_{R0}$ on the $C_\ell$ components of the CMB, where only the $C_{\ell}^{TT}$ one is affected by the changes in this parameter.
 This is why the performance of the NN to classify between $\Lambda$CDM and HS is clearly better in the temperature angular power spectrum than the other two cases: $C_{\ell}^{TE}$ and $C_{\ell}^{EE}$ do not show any deviations in HS with respect to $\Lambda$CDM.

+We would like to highlight that we used 8 different architectures, 4 for each case, instead of training the same model over the data coming from different cases.

 We also aimed to study the point (if any) in which the NNs performance breaks down or changes, so we generated datasets for different ranges of $f_{R0}$, and then compared the performance on each of them of them, and also the combined case $C_{\ell}^{TT}+C_{\ell}^{TE}+C_{\ell}^{EE}$.
 This information is available in \autoref{fig:FR0_performance}, where we can notice that for the $C_{\ell}^{TT}$ case, the performance breaks down for values of $|f_{R0}|=10^{-7}$, and for the other two modes, the NN cannot differentiate between models regardless of the value of this parameter.
 This value has proven to be still in agreement with current surveys (see, for example \cite{casas2023euclid}), while the $\Lambda$CDM model is recovered with $|f_{R0}|=0$.
 In fact, the NN was able to \textit{learn} a feature of the HS model: the HS model only shows deviations on the $C_{\ell}^{TT}$ component (see \cite{bellini2018comparison} where they verify that this is indeed the case by comparing Boltzmann solvers).
 This blind test strengthens the robustness of our pipeline, as the NN could not classify the data realization as neither $\Lambda$CDM nor HS using $C_{\ell}^{TE}$ and/or $C_{\ell}^{EE}$.